matssom/amidst/README.md

 <hr>

 :warning: **WARNING:**
-> This library is currently in very early development and current features may brake in future updates.
+> This library is in very early development and current features may brake in future updates.

 <br>